Oiko8/Nearest_neighbors_and_Clustering/README.md

 - **Hypercube.h (.cpp)** : Builds a hash table using as keys the vertices of a binary hypercube.
 Projects points with Gaussian L2 hashes (from the same function family H as LSH), maps each to a k-bit vertex via a BitMapper, stores buckets by vertex, and at query time visits the base vertex plus up to probes neighbors (ranked by bucket size), taking up to M candidates per visited bucket before exact re-ranking.
 - **HCmain.h (.cpp)** : Performs approximate-nn search for a number of queries and evaluates the performance of the Hypercube search comparing to a simple exhaustive search.
 Prints the results in a specified output file.
 It is called through the [search.cpp](src/search.cpp).

-### Brute Force (Exhaustive search)

-- **BruteForceImplementation.h (.cpp)** : Computes exact distances from the query to all points, uses nth_element to keep the N smallest, sorts them, and returns the exact top-N (id, distance) pairs for ground truth and metrics.

 ### Utils Functions